 3. Teach your children to be responsible for their play and tidying.

-Although I still am a constant reminder, my girls know that when they choose to dump the bag of blocks of the floor, they will be expected to put them back when finished.
+Although I still am a constant reminder-er, my girls know that when they choose to dump the bag of blocks on the floor, they will be expected to put them back when finished.
 They know that their plate and fork and glass from every meal is their responsibility to take into the kitchen.
 When your children is taught to own their play and activities throughout the day, that ownership allows them to mature and feel a sense of pride in being responsible, at any age.

 As you give your children certain responsibilities over activities throughout the day, it means you have to remind less and they learn to remember more.